prathamsaurabh/FastCart/README.md

 # FastCart
-an automative cart add on
+An automative cart add on that compares prices from other brands using real time processing